Steeffan/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 First, we add a variable (daytype) to the dataset to indicate weekdays and weekends.
 Then we calculate the mean number of steps taken by week period (weekdays or weekends) and by interval.
-Then we make a time series plot of the 5-minute interval and the average number of steps taken.
+Finally we make a time series plot of the 5-minute interval and the average number of steps taken.

 ```r
 activity2 <- mutate(activity2, daytype=factor(ifelse(wday(date) %in% c(1,7), "weekend", "weekday")))